Sadmin192/Sadmin192/README.md

 - Higher education - Internet and Telecommunications
 - 👀 I’m interested in Programming with C#, Windows System Administration, Linux System Administration, Computer Networking
-- 🌱 I’m currently learning C# Language
+- 🌱 I’m currently learning C#

-- 💞️ I’m looking to collaborate on I'm looking to collaborate on various projects or initiatives Whether it's a creative endeavor, business venture, research project, or any other exciting opportunity, I'm open to discussing potential collaborations
+I'm looking to collaborate on various projects or initiatives
+         Whether it's a creative endeavor, business venture, research project, or any other exciting opportunity, I'm open to discussing potential collaborations
 - 📫 How to reach me : velinahmedov7@gmail.com